 A young bard and his master travel to a remote castle in a wild, untamed valley.
 They uncover a dark secret and set off a chain of events that will alter the fate of two powerful realms.

 Yet Skeinhold hides a dark secret known only to a dying lord and his runaway kin.
 The veil between worlds grows thin and Owain’s Dreamsight stirs.
-Who is the Lady of Skeinhold and why does she possess an artefact thought lost?
+Who is the Mistress of Skeinhold and why does she possess an artefact thought lost?
 Can Owain and Trystan discover the truth in time or will Owain succumb to temptation?

 I purchased this book.